moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 - You have already deployed an ERC-20 token to your ContainerChain
 - You would prefer to use an existing ERC-20 token deployed to the Demo EVM ContainerChain (of which there are already several transfer events)

-If you'd like to use an existing ERC-20 token on the Demo EVM ContainerChain, you can use the below `MyToken.sol` contract.
+If you'd like to use an existing ERC-20 token on the Demo EVM ContainerChain, you can use the below `MyTok.sol` contract.
 The hashes of the token transfers are provided as well to assist with any debugging.

 |       Variable        |                                                                                                                    Value                                                                                                                    |
 | :-------------------: | :-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |